Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/trace_sampling.md

 draft: false
 weight: 10
 ---
 The Traceability Agent can sample the transaction information that is sent to Amplify Analytics .
 Learn how to set up sampling rules used to send only certain transactions to Amplify Analytics.
 With the agent default configuration, all transactions are sent to Amplify Analytics.
-(Update for high traffic)

 ## Sampling